10 Best No-Doc Business Loans for 2025

 In some cases, you can get around document requirements completely by connecting with your business’s other online accounts.
 This is particularly common with e-commerce seller financing, especially if you’re borrowing from a platform like PayPal or Amazon.

-New businesses and startups that don’t have previously established credit can apply for business financing with only their Employer Identification Number (EIN).
+New businesses and startups without previously established credit can apply for business financing with only their Employer Identification Number (EIN).
 But without a business credit score, most lenders require you to use your personal score and to guarantee the loan personally.

 If you don’t want to mix your personal finances with your business, you could try to establish business credit before you apply by using a small business credit card or paying off any existing debt your business has accrued.
 Or you could look into business loans that don’t require a credit check.

 No- and low-doc lenders often offer several short-term loans and financing, although some specialize in certain types of loans, like lines of credit.
-Others may require more documentation for certain loan types or if you need a large amount of money.
+Others may require more documentation for certain loan types or if you need to borrow a large amount.

 The types of business loans and financing that may qualify you with no or very few documents include:

-And they can be a truly no paperwork business loan.
+And they can be a truly no-paperwork business loan.
 Some lenders only require the last three months of your bank account statements, which can be verified by digitally connecting to your bank account.
-But they’re not for bad credit borrowers, as you generally need a credit score in the mid-600s to qualify.
+But LOCs can be either secured or unsecured, and secured LOCs may require more paperwork than the unsecured variety.

-Short-term loans offer a lump sum you pay back in installments that include principal and interest and fees, if applicable.
-Short-term business loans have varying repayment terms but are typically between a few months to a few years.
+Short-term loans offer a lump sum you pay back in installments that include principal and interest plus fees, if applicable.
+Short-term business loans have varying repayment terms but are typically between a few months and a few years.

 The difference between unsecured and secured loans is that unsecured loans don’t require collateral, like equipment or real estate, making them faster to apply for.
-OnDeck is one provider that offers short-term loans and only asks for your last three months’ bank statements to qualify.
+OnDeck is one provider that offers short-term loans and only asks for your last three months of bank statements.

 If your business has a lot of credit card transactions, merchant cash advances could be the solution to temporary cash-flow slumps.
 MCAs let you borrow against your future sales with a lump sum you repay with each swipe of your credit card sales, plus a fee.